Colony-tizer/ASTCalculator/README.md

 - I will be glad any feedback concerning this implementation!

 # Resources
-- Thanks a lot for the explanation of Abstract Syntax Tree the person who mantains this site: https://ruslanspivak.com/lsbasi-part1/!
+- Thanks a lot for the explanation of Abstract Syntax Tree the person who maintains this site: https://ruslanspivak.com/lsbasi-part1/!